-The deep divisions present in our country at this time seem to constitute a leadership crisis, and those of us in the executive development business need to engage in self-examination.
+The deep divisions present in our country at this time seem to constitute a leadership crisis.
 Some Americans are beginning to question the viability of democracy itself.
 I share the view expressed in the famous quotation attributed to Churchill that “democracy is the worst form of government, except for all the others.”
-Lincoln’s view that American democracy is an “experiment” is
+Lincoln’s view that American democracy is an “experiment” is also a view I share—there is no guarantee that it will work out in

 Tired of reading about Zoom fatigue and the need to resign yourself to the “new normal?”
 If so, this article may provide the relief you crave.
 It is time to plan take advantage of the opportunities that the end of the Covid-19 crisis will bring.
 Consider the estimate of third quarter GDP growth by the Federal Reserve Bank of Atlanta: 36.2%! (https://www.frbatlanta.org/cqer/research/gdpnow) While not a forecast, this “GDP Now” number is considered indicative of what